handyteddy/Ratilovich/_posts/2022-05-15-ctf-cysecctf.md

 <img src="/assets/images/cysecctf/intro.png" height="100%" width="100%">

-Praticing Competitive hacking helps build you quick anaylytical thinking and solidifies your methodology, Pwn2Own is a simple and intuitive machine from my buddy @rudeFish
+Praticing competitive hacking helps build your quick analytical thinking and solidifies your methodology, Pwn2Own is a simple and intuitive machine from my buddy @rudeFish

-_cysec.local_ being the domain name is a quick pointer of the machine being a domain joined windows object,
+_cysec.local_ being the domain name is a quick pointer of the machine being a domain joined AD object,

 We kick off by adding the FQDN to the our PC's host file and  running a quick TCP scan